 Indicate if you would like electronic copies of documents or if you prefer hard copies.

-Pursuant to §24-72-203(3), C.R.S., all requests will be responded to within a "reasonable time frame."
-A reasonable time frame shall be presumed to be three working days or less.
-Such period may be extended seven additional working days if extenuating circumstances exist.
-However, such period of extension shall not exceed seven working days.
+CPW can add up to a seven‐working‐day extension if extenuating circumstances apply, as described in § 24‐72‐203(3)(b), C.R.S.
 You will be notified in writing by the Custodian, within the three-day period, if extenuating circumstances exist.
 Should the Custodian have questions regarding your request, you will be contacted for clarification.

 Prior to responding to a CORA request, the CPW Custodian will provide you with an estimate of the costs associated with responding to the request.
 This estimate will include estimated legal fees, if any.
 The information will not be copied, retrieved, redacted or manipulated until payment is received.